‘Activities in and around Geneva’

 By participating in our meetings, students become familiar with the procedures and mechanisms of such conferences, and gain knowledge, confidence and the necessary skills to actively participate in Model UN meetings of any size.
 We will teach them anything they need to know before participating in MUN Conferences.
 At the end of the semester we send the participants to a MUN Conference in Switzerland or elsewhere.
 Last year we sent a delegation to Oxford, Reims and Milan.
 I have to emphasise the fact that it is definitely an amazing experience to improve your skills.

-And now about leisure activities in Geneva, there are so many that I don’t know which ones to choose!
+And now about leisure activities in and around Geneva, there are so many that I don’t know which ones to choose!
 First, you must visit Geneva, enjoy the lake and the famous ‘Jet d’eau’ fountain.
 You also have plenty of museums to visit, such as the museum of Natural History or the watch museum ‘Patek Philippe’.

 Geneva, and Switzerland in general is, of course, full of beautiful landscapes.
 You must go to the point of view in Cologny from where you can see the whole lake.
 Obviously you will also enjoy nights out in Geneva, but you will need a budget!
 Enjoy the cocktails at the ‘Apothicaire’, or the very good red wine at the ‘Leopard Room’.
 And of course, how could I forget, you have to try the Swiss chocolate.
 I warmly recommend you the ‘Amendes princesse’ from Auer, which are truly delicious!